BorhnN/forty-jekyll-theme/first session Coming Soon.md

 			<p class="m2-txt1 txt-center p-b-48">
 				Our Member Recruitment For First Session is suspended indefinitly due to CORONA outbreak.
-				<br> Take a look at the <a href="https://researchsio.com//Notice%20Board.html"> Notice Board</a> for details.<br> In the meantime, you can apply for membership but we will contact with you when our recruitment process will start.  <br> Expected Resuming date is 01<sup>th</sup> September.
+				<br> <br> In the meantime, you can apply for membership but we will contact with you when our recruitment process will be started. <br> Take a look at the <a href="https://researchsio.com//Notice%20Board.html"> Notice Board</a> for details. <br> Expected Resuming date is 01<sup>th</sup> September.
 			</p>

 			<div class="flex-w flex-c-m cd100 p-b-33">